Testing for Heteroscedasticity in High-dimensional Regressions: Simulation experiments

 Tables \ref{table2}-\ref{table4} present the empirical powers of the ALRT, CVT and BP tests for these three error models, respectively.
 Plots are also provided for the case of sample size $n=500$ for a easier comparison.
 The results of the White test are omitted here due to its worst performance in term of size in Table \ref{table1}.
 As expected, for each model, the power becomes larger as the level of heteroscedasticity increases.
 In general, the empirical powers of all tests become smaller as the dimension $p$ goes up (ratio $p/n$ increases); the reason is that the BP test is not suitable for high-dimensional setting, and the ALRT and CVT tests are related to the degree of freedom of $k=n-p$ which becomes small when dimension $p$ increases.
 The CVT test is most powerful in all tested cases.

-As for the three models considered, the results for Model 1 and Model 3 are similar with each other where the BP test show no power when $p/n >0.3$ while the ALRT and CVT tests have a reasonable power unless $p/n$ is close to 1.
-The situation in Model 2 is radically different where the BP test has no power for all tested combinations of $(p, n)$ while the ALRT and CVT keep a reasonable power (unless $p/n$ is close to 1) as in Model 1 and 3.
+As for the three models considered, the results for Model 1 and Model 3 are similar with each other where the BP test show no power when $p/n >0.3$ while the ALRT and CVT tests have a reasonable power unless $p/n$ is close to 1. { Recall that in such situation, the matrix $\mathbf{X}'\mathbf{X}$ is close to singularity, the OLS estimator is performing badly.
+However, our procedures still show a reasonable performance.} The situation in Model 2 is radically different where the BP test has no power for all tested combinations of $(p, n)$ while the ALRT and CVT keep a reasonable power (unless $p/n$ is close to 1) as in Model 1 and 3.
 In conclusion, generally in all the tested situations, the proposed tests ALRT and CVT outperform the BP tests in a large extent.